c6o/docs/content/pubsub.md

 ## Overview

-When developing modular systems using Service Oriented Architecture, there are a number of ways in which two services can communicate with each other.
-In general, services can be tightly coupled or loosely coupled.
+When developing modular systems using Service Oriented Architectures, there are a number of ways in which two services can communicate with each other.
+In general, services can be *tightly coupled* or *loosely coupled*.

 ### Tightly Coupled Services

 Tightly coupled services can be anything from statically linked libraries to services communicating over a REST API.
-In this case, developers are fully aware of the application interface provided by the other service and software is hard coded to the contract defined by the interface.
+In this case, developers are fully aware of the application interface provided by the other service.
+Clients are hard coded to the contract defined by the service interface.

-Tightly coupled services are very common primarily because they are very easy to build.
+Tightly coupled services are very common because they are very easy to build.
 There are, however, some down sides to tightly coupled services:

 1. They can be fragile.
 Changes made to one service can break the other service
 1. The are less resilient.
 A service outage can cause the entire service pipeline to experience an outage
-1. By definition, it is not easy to swap out one service for another unless the interface happens to match the current contract
+1. By definition, it is not easy to swap out one service for another unless the interface strictly matches the current contract

 ### Loosely Coupled Services

 Alternatively, developers can build loosely coupled services.
 Loosely coupled services use a transport mechanism that acts as a data broker between services.
-Services read and write to the intermediary broker (generally called an Enterprise Service Bus) which handles messaging between services.
-This service bus:
+Services read and write to an intermediary message broker that:

-1. Acts as a shock absorber as the system experiences increased load
+1. Acts as a "shock absorber" in case the system experiences increased load
 1. Is responsible for transporting messages between services
 1. Can provide additional services like keeping messages in order or fanning out the messages to multiple recipients

 While there is additional development complexity in building loosely coupled services, they are essential to building resilient systems that scale.
-Traxitt provides out of the box functions to eliminate this development complexity.
+Traxitt provides out of the box functionality to eliminate this development complexity.

 ### Direct Communication

-Kubernetes already has excellent features for building tightly coupled services.
-You can expose services internally and externally using built in constructs such as Services and Pods.
-Traxitt stays out of the way and lets you continue to use these familiar means of inter-service communications.
-The rest of this document will focus on building loosely coupled services.
+With Kubernetes you can expose services internally and externally using constructs such as *Services* and *Pods*.
+Typically these services are tightly coupled, communicating directly, with interfaces that are specific to the communicating services.
+Traxitt's Publisher/Subscriber Subsystem builds on top of existing Kubernetes services and pods, providing means of inter-service communications to support loosely coupled services described here.

 ### The Publisher/Subscriber Subsystem

-Traxitt provides a Publisher and Subscriber (Pub/Sub) system to build loosely connected services.
-Services that publish data are called Producers and services that subscribe to data are called Consumers.
-These services talk to the Publisher and Subscriber service.
-An internal system called the Registry coordinates everything and is backed by etcd.
-You will never have to directly interact with the Registry however, it is the source of truth on all active Subscriptions.
+Clients of the Traxitt Publisher and Subscriber (Pub/Sub) system are called *Producers* and *Consumers*.
+Producers publish data, Consumers subscribe to data using the subsystem's *Publisher* and *Subscriber* services.
+An internal system called the *Registry* coordinates Publishers and Subscribers and is backed by etcd.

+> [!NOTE]
+> You will never have to directly interact with the Registry however, it is the source of truth for all active Subscriptions.

-The Traxitt Pub/Sub system is an abstraction over Queueing providers like RabbitMQ, Kafka, Azure Event Hubs etc. The Pub/Sub system provides a data centric view to services and is inspired by databases instead of queues.
-End users can link services through the Traxitt UI to create Subscriptions much like the File Open dialog in present day Operating Systems.
+The Pub/Sub system provides an abstraction over Queueing providers like RabbitMQ, Kafka, Azure Event Hubs and others.
+By doing so, the Pub/Sub system provides a data centric view on streams of data more akin to databases than queues.
+End users can link services through the Traxitt UI to create Subscriptions much like the "File Open" dialog in present day desktop Operating Systems.
 Developers can create Subscriptions programmatically.

 The Pub/Sub system provides service developers and users a means to:

-1. Produce data without concern of who the upstream Consumer is
+1. Produce data without concern of who the downstream Consumers are
-1. Not have to worry about the underlying queuing constructs like partitioning and topics
 1. Support both stateless and stateful Consumers for Subscriptions
 1. Manage authorization on which Users can access what data based on the Subscriptions they can create
-1. Handle burst of data in some parts of the data pipeline without it affecting other parts of the pipeline through real time management of hot and cold paths and time-to-live
+1. Handle bursts of data in the data pipeline without it affecting other parts through persistent and non persistent data paths with different TTL settings.

+This functionality is provided without the need to worry about underlying queuing constructs like partitioning and topics for scalabiltiy and maintaining state.

 The following diagram illustrates the key components of the Pub/Sub subsystem: